ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    All log output up to and including the selected log level is compiled into the build.
 The default value is 40 in debug builds and 20 in release builds.

+   ``LOG_DEBUG``: Boolean option to enable support for module level internal logs.
+There can be situation where a module has detail internal debugging logs, these debugging logs may not be required to print even when log level is VERBOSE.
+Such logs can be put under this flag.
+This is a file level build flag.
+By default this should be disabled (``0``) in each file.

 -  ``MEASURED_BOOT``: Boolean flag to include support for the Measured Boot feature.
 This flag can be enabled with ``TRUSTED_BOARD_BOOT`` in order to provide trust that the code taking the measurements and recording them has